Money saving tips for your wedding

 Flowers are easily one of the biggest costs of your wedding.
 Selecting flowers that are in season will help your budget significantly.
 Gerbera Daisies, carnations, and hydrangeas are great money saving choices.
 Your florist will be able to give you more options as well.
 Also, Filling your centerpieces and decor with more greenery will help to keeping your flower costs down…and it looks beautiful!
 I’ve always been a fan of lots of greenery in floral arrangements!

-Hope you found some of these tips helpful!
+Hope you found some of these money saving tips helpful!

 check back soon for my next blog!